 Witness the staying power of trees!
 There they are, in one spot, come month, come year.
 And what do they do while they’re standing there?
 It turns out they are very quietly, and probably slowly, fostering their community through their roots, just as so many of us are only now starting to do.

-‘Foster’ comes is associated with the Old English fostrian meaning to supply food, nourish and support.
+The word ‘Foster’ is associated with the Old English ‘fostrian‘ meaning to supply food, nourish and support.

 The path took me around a corner where some old equipment was half buried and put out to pasture.
 Wide open fields were flattish, a gentle rise in the distance and the wind from the north was chilly except when sheltered by the hedgerows.

-I took the Permissive Path (that is, not a public Right of Way, but one which is allowed by the landowner) over a tiny, planked bridge to West Street and stopped at Hunton St Mary’s church to visit my father’s grave.
-I took a quick photo of the Village Hall to send to my sister – she got married there – and then crossed back over, past the Engineering Works and took a right.
-I wandered beside more agricultural land until I reached the junction between Barn Hill and the wonderfully named Lughorse Lane (needing no eplanation).
+I took the Permissive Path (that is, not a public Right of Way, but one which is permitted by the landowner) over a tiny, planked bridge to West Street and stopped at Hunton St Mary’s church to visit my father’s grave.
+I took a quick photo of the Village Hall to send to my sister – she got married there – and then crossed back over, past the Engineering Works and went right.
+I wandered beside more agricultural land until I reached the junction between Barn Hill and the wonderfully named Lughorse Lane.

 Clumps of proud daffodils with orange trumpets kept their eyes on me as I passed.
-There were also some plants which resembled long and upright poos, or if I am to be less disgusting, vertical pine cones in the deep grass.
+There were also some plants which resembled long and upright poos, or if I am to be less disgusting, vertical pine cones in the deep grass (see above).

 Before long there was a footpath off to the right and I started to climb quite steeply.
 It was peaceful.
 This was my exercise (in case any(official)one is reading this).
 There was stubble from what appeared to be bamboo on my right, but I doubt it; more likely wheat.
-There were mostly Magpies, Pigeons and Crows around (I did see a Jay a few days ago which was exciting).
-I spied a raptor nearer the top, most likely a buzzard sailing on outstreched wings, but the photo was too indistinct to reproduce it here.
+There were mostly Magpies, Pigeons and Crows around although I did see a Jay a few days ago which was exciting.
+I spied a raptor nearer the top, most likely a buzzard, sailing on outstreched wings, but the photo was too indistinct to reproduce it here.